Norm-controlled cohomology of transformation groups: Cocycles on transformation groups

 We briefly review the construction of Brandenbursky and Marcinkowski \cite{brandenbursky2019bounded}.
-Let $M$ be a finite volume complete Riemannian manifold and $\mu$ the measure on $M$ associate to the Riemannian structure.
+Let $M$ be a finite volume complete Riemannian manifold and $\mu$ the measure on $M$ associated with the Riemannian structure.
 Fix a base point $z \in M$.
-Let $\mathrm{Homeo}_0(M, \mu)$ denote that the group of homeomorphisms of $M$ which are isotopic to the identity and preserve the measure $\mu$.
+Let $\mathrm{Homeo}_0(M, \mu)$ denote the identity component of the group of homeomorphisms of $M$ with compact support that preserve the measure $\mu$.
 Recall that $\pi_M$ denotes the quotient group $\pi_1(M,z)/Z(\pi_1(M,z))$, where $Z(G)$ denotes the center of a group $G$.